PkmX/lcamera/README.md

     * Bulb mode: Keep capturing DNG images until manually stopped.
 Note that as the Nexus 5's internal memory writing speed cannot keep up with the rate the camera pushes out new images even at the slowest shutter speed, the camera waits until the previous image is saved before starting a new capture to avoid filling the buffers.
     * Video mode: Videos are encoded with H.264/AVC for video and 44.1khz 320kbps AAC-LC for audio in MP4 container.
 Focus distance and exposure settings are adjustable during recording.
 * Settings
-    * Photo Mode:
+    * Photo Mode
         * Save DNG: Toggle whether a DNG image is saved in single capture mode.
-    * Burst Mode:
+    * Burst Mode
         * No. of Images: Number of images to be captured in burst.
+Note that the hardware may not be able to sustain 30fps for all the burst shots.
+For instance, the frame rate drops significantly after the 7th shot on the Nexus 5.
         * Exposure Bracketing: Number of stops that will be varied between each capture in a burst sequence.
 Only the shutter speed is varied, the ISO stays the same.
 For example, with 7 images per burst and 1/3 EV exposure bracketing setting, the camera will capture 7 images at -1, -2/3, -1/3, 0, 1/3, 2/3, 1 EV.
         * Save DNG: Specify the output format for burst capture.
     * Video Mode